System Design Space

 Prometheus: Infrastructure monitoring, SLOs, alerting, and Kubernetes observability.

-InfluxDB: Monitoring + IoT + telemetry where flexible ingest and retention policies are key.
+InfluxDB: Monitoring, IoT, and telemetry where flexible ingestion and retention policies are key.

 Operating model

-InfluxDB: Often deployed as a standalone TSDB layer or as a managed service.
+InfluxDB: Often runs as a standalone TSDB layer or a managed service, without a separate long-term retention tier.

 Why Prometheus is often chosen for monitoring